-- Fraud: Any type of intentional deception or misrepresentation made with the knowledge that the deception could result in some unauthorized benefit to the person committing it or any other person.
-The attempt itself is fraud regardless of whether or not it is successful. - Waste: Includes overusing services or other practices which, directly or indirectly, result in unnecessary costs.
-Waste is generally not considered to be driven by intentional actions but rather occurs when resources are misused. - Abuse: When health care providers or suppliers do not follow good medical practices resulting in unnecessary or excessive costs, incorrect payment, misuse of codes or services that are not medically necessary.
+- Fraud: Any type of intentional deception or misrepresentation made with the knowledge that the deception could result in some unauthorized benefit to the person committing it -- or any other person.
+This includes any act that constitutes fraud under applicable Federal or State law. - Waste: Includes overusing services or other practices which, directly or indirectly, result in unnecessary costs.
+Waste is generally not considered to be driven by intentional actions but rather occurs when resources are misused. - Abuse: behaviors that are inconsistent with sound financial, business and medical practices and result in unnecessary costs and payments for services that are not medically necessary or fail to meet professionally recognized standards for health care.
+This includes any member actions that result in unnecessary costs.

 To help prevent fraud, waste and abuse, providers can assist by educating members.
 For example, spending time with members and reviewing their records for prescription administration will help minimize drug fraud.
 One of the most important steps to help prevent member fraud is as simple as reviewing the member identification card.
 It is the first line of defense against possible fraud.
-Our company may not accept responsibility for the costs incurred by providers supplying services to a person who is not a member even if that person presents an Amerigroup member identification card.
+Our company may not accept responsibility for the costs incurred by providers supplying services to a person who is not a member even if that person presents a Wellpoint member identification card.
 Providers should take measures to ensure the cardholder is the person named on the card.

 Presentation of a member identification card does not guarantee eligibility; providers should verify a member's status by inquiring online or via telephone.
-Online support is available for provider inquiries on the website and telephonic verification may be obtained through the automated Provider Inquiry Line at 1-800-454-3730.
+Online support is available for provider inquiries on the website and telephonic verification may be obtained through the automated Provider Inquiry Line at 833-731-2154.

 Providers should encourage members to protect their identification cards as they would a credit card, to carry their health benefits card at all times and report any lost or stolen cards to our company as soon as possible.
 Understanding the various opportunities for fraud and working with members to protect their health benefit identification card can help prevent fraudulent activities.
-If you or a patient suspect identification theft, call our Amerigroup compliance hotline at 1-800-433-3982.
+If you or a patient suspect identification theft, call the Tennessee Office of the Inspector General's Fraud, Waste and Abuse Hotline at 800-433-3982.
 Providers should instruct their patients who suspect identification theft to watch the Explanation of Benefits (EOB) for any errors and contact members services if something is incorrect.